8 Red Flags You Hired the Wrong Dev Shop

 If your agency skips one thing, this is the one that kills you.

-They’re tiny programs that check whether your software works correctly.
+Automated tests are tiny programs that check whether your software works correctly.
 Every time a developer changes something, these tests run automatically and report back: “yes, everything still works” or “no, you just broke checkout.”
 Without them, nobody knows what’s broken until a real user finds it - maybe your biggest customer, maybe on launch day.

 We screwed this up early in our own history - our team took over a project once and assumed the existing tests were solid.
 They weren’t - they were decorative, passing every time because they didn’t actually test anything.
-Now we write tests before code , every time.
+Now we write tests before code, every time.
 It’s slower on day one but dramatically faster by month two.

 Why This Is Worse in 2026 #